What Can I Expect During Air Conditioning Installation?

 In case you already have an existing system, but the HVAC is not cooling properly, you might need a servicing conducted as well.
 For existing systems, it is recommended that you maintain a regular service schedule in any case.

 A reliable professional HVAC service provider is your best bet when it comes to maintaining and installing a headache-free system.
 Once you have taken that step, it is time for the home visit, the first stage of the HVAC installation.

 Here are a few things you can expect before and during the installation of an air-conditioning system.

 Home Performance Test

 The best service providers are HVAC performance experts, with the capability to utilize the latest building science and tests.
-This assessment ensures a highly effective cooling system, as well as increased comfort within your home.
+This assessment ensure a highly effective cooling system, as well as increased comfort within your home.
 Preferably, BPI certified building science experts, such as those provided by Entek, should perform this assessment.

 The first recommended step is the Blower Door Test.
 This is conducted by using a powerful fan to blow air in and out of the home, and into small cracks and crevices.
 The purpose of this test is to reveal areas through which leakage is possible, including doors, floors, windows, walls, and ceilings.
 This prevents expensive air loss and helps in easy sealing.

 Next, the Duct Pressure Test measures small leaks within your home’s existing HVAC system using a small fan and pressure gauge.
 A detailed computerized test can help seal those common and costly leaks that result in problems, such as your HVAC not cooling properly.